 Early Childhood and Elementary Partnership

-The Patton College of Education's Early Childhood and Elementary Education program currently partners with three local school districts across five elementary schools to provide PDS Teacher Candidate placements for students during their junior year.
+The Patton College of Education's Early Childhood and Elementary Education program currently partners with five local school districts across seven elementary and intermediate schools to provide PDS Teacher Candidate placements for students during their junior year.
 Cohort groups spend a year with a team of professors and elementary faculty studying an integrated curriculum and gaining intensive classroom experience.

 ATHENS CITY SCHOOL DISTRICT